edesibe/tf_dc/README.md

 # An example data center architecture with Terraform

-A lightweight data center architecture for The Terraform Book.
+A lightweight data center architecture.

 ## Usage